telerik/xamarin-forms-docs/nativecontrols/android/sidedrawer/sidedrawer-getting-started.md

 ---
 title: Getting Started
-page_title: RadSideDrawer Getting Started | Telerik UI for Android Documentation
+page_title: RadSideDrawer Getting Started | Telerik UI for Xamarin.Android Documentation
 description: A getting started page of RadSideDrawer for Android.
 This article explains what are the steps to create a RadSideDrawer instance from scratch.
 slug: sidedrawer-gettingstarted
 tags: radsidedrawer, gettingstarted, drawer